Advancing Knowledge,

 South Asians store more fat around vital organs, even at lower BMIs, driving inflammation and disease from the inside out.

-We study visceral adiposity patterns in South Asians to help redefine what “at-risk” really means — and ensure better screening guidelines for our population.
+We study visceral adiposity patterns in South Asians to help redefine what "at-risk" really means, ensuring better screening guidelines for our population.

 Lp(a): The Genetic Time Bomb